jason-c-daniels/Jcd.SRecord/docs/Jcd.SRecord.SRecordDataStatistics.MaximumDataLength.md

 ## SRecordDataStatistics.MaximumDataLength Property

 The maximum value of any SRecordData.Data.Length entry
+-1 means there are no entries.

 ```csharp
 public int MaximumDataLength { get; set; }